WINE COLOURS

 Pale pink

-The concentration of the color is directly proportionate to the duration of the maceration on the skins, therefore of the tannins percentage.
+The concentration of the colour is directly proportionate to the duration of the maceration on the skins, therefore of the tannins percentage.

 Cherry pink

-The concentration of the color is directly proportionate to the duration of the maceration times on the skins, therefore of the tannins percentage.
+The concentration of the colour is directly proportionate to the duration of the maceration on the skins, therefore of the tannins percentage.

 Claret pink

-The concentration of the color is directly proportionate to the duration of the maceration on the skins, therefore of the tannins percentage.
+The concentration of the colour is directly proportionate to the duration of the maceration on the skins, therefore of the tannins percentage.

 Red wines